 Actor Michael Caine, 85, On His Long Career: 'The Alternative Was A Factory'

-Michael Caine, 85, has been filling our movie screens for half a century.
+Michael Caine, 85, has been filling our movie screens for a half-century.

 His breakout role came in 1966, as the callous heartthrob in Alfie.
 More than 100 movies later, Caine is better known these days for his supporting roles, such as the fatherly butler in Christopher Nolan's Batman trilogy.

-Sir Michael Caine has a new memoir, Blowing the Bloody Doors Off: And Other Lessons In Life.
+Sir Michael Caine has a new memoir, Blowing the Bloody Doors Off: And Other Lessons in Life.
 (Ahem.)
-He spoke to us about working with the greats, his working-class origins and being frequently imitated as a form of respect.
+He spoke to us about working with the greats, his working-class origins and how being frequently imitated is a form of respect.

 "What it also is, is a form of success in a way, because the impersonator knows that everybody knows who he's talking about," Caine says.